KeyBrownlee/osticket-prereqs/README.md

 <img src="https://i.imgur.com/xfAiKpb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Osticket has successfully been isntalled and the program is now open and running successfully!
+Osticket has successfully been isntalled and the program is now open and running in the virtual machine!
 </p>
 <br />